By Maria T. Pepin

 Having close girlfriends to lean on is always nice, especially if they are stay-at-home moms too.
 You have an outlet for yourself and play dates for the kids at the same time!
 It might be more difficult to get together with your working girlfriends, but if you both put in the effort, you can make it happen.
 Try to schedule some “mommy time” once a week to get out of the house and be with other adults.
 Have your partner watch the baby so you can take an exercise class, get a massage, see a movie, etc. It’s important to actively carve out time for YOURSELF.
 Remember, a happy mom is a good mom.

 Being a stay-at-home mom can inspire you to get creative.
 Enjoy your children and take the time to savor your adventures together.
 Enroll in a Mommy and Me class, get crafty for the holidays… the possibilities are endless.
-As your kids get older, many moms find hidden passions like working on a kid-friendly book, starting a parenting blog or perfecting the art of cooking.
+As your kids get older, many moms find hidden passions like working on a kid-friendly book, starting a parenting blog, or perfecting the art of cooking.

 Returning to the Workplace

 If you do have a career that you hope to return to in the future, make sure that taking time off to be a stay-at-home mom won’t count against you.
 Keep in touch with your colleagues and try to attend social mixers occasionally so that you can stay on their radar.
-An interesting side note: many moms who stayed home until their kids were older actually found new careers that fit their family lifestyle better and made them a lot happier in the long run!
+An interesting side note: many moms who stayed home until their kids were older actually find new careers that fit their family lifestyle better and made them a lot happier in the long run!